 Change Up Your Marketing Visuals

-From product differentiation by changing your packaging to changing up your marketing campaign colors, you can hone in on marketing that will attract your audience just by paying attention to the brands and interests they have.
+From product differentiation by changing your packaging to changing your marketing campaign colors, you can hone in on marketing that will attract your audience just by paying attention to the brands and interests they have.

 Product differentiation is the most visible way to stand out from the crowd.
 However, it’s not as long-term as changing your website or content.
 It’s a temporary fix that can’t be solved if your marketing is boring.
-This is why you have to avoid web design mistakes so a good user experience keeps users on your site longer.
+This is why you have to avoid web design mistakes, so a good user experience keeps users on your site longer.

 With that in mind, you may want to work with a branding agency to spice up your marketing and branding style, especially if you have had the same logo and branding for many years.

-Guerrilla marketing campaigns work well with this strategy because they bring attention to something cool that you are doing with your business.
+Guerrilla marketing campaigns work well with this strategy because they bring attention to something cool you are doing with your business.
 For example, maybe you can run a social media contest and ask for photo submissions.

 Always Give 100%

 How does your customer service stack up against your competitors?
 Do you offer live chat, phone, and email support?
 Do you have 24-hour customer service?
-These are some of the ways that you can beat out your competition, and there are 24-hour live chat services that you can hire to monitor your website and even encourage sales.
+These are some of the ways you can beat out your competition, and there are 24-hour live chat services that you can hire to monitor your website and even encourage sales.

 Be the First, Best, Strongest, and Most Noteworthy

 What are the current key features of your business that will benefit the customer?
 How are they different from those of your competitors?
-In this case, it’s time to bring all of your managers together and talk about features that are exclusive to your business or what could you add like new technology, that would set your business apart.
+In this case, it’s time to bring all of your managers together and talk about features that are exclusive to your business or what you could add, like new technology, that would set your business apart.